WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions | FAQ

 A. Please go back and follow the instructions, no matter how boring and linear they may appear.

-Q. I am so charming and lovable that all my friends and acquaintances are delighted to spend hours doing favors for me!
+Q. I'm so charming and quirky and lovable that all my friends and acquaintances just love to spend hours doing favors for me!
+All I need to do is ask, and they drop everything so they can help!
 When can you start giving me advice on how to buy a new computer and install WordPerfect on it?

 A. Whenever you like!
 You sound like a splendidly appealing person!
 All you need to do is pay my extremely high fee for private consulting work!
 As soon as I receive my enormous retainer from you, plus my enormous hourly fee (paid in advance) for the first few hours of work, I will be delighted to start helping you!
 I don't charge any more than a high-powered corporate lawyer would charge you for equally valuable legal advice!

-Q. [Extracts from an authentic e-mail message, received from Ann P. on 26 November 2002.]
+Q. [These are extracts from an authentic e-mail message, received from Ann P. on 26 November 2002.]
 Aren't you a dear for having this site, but you are faced with a rank amateur ...
 We are trying to transfer hundreds of files into [a new] computer.
 Is there a way to do this?
 And can you tell me how in ... normal English?

 A. Aren't you a dear for asking me to provide a private consultation for no charge?